 Upon your arrival at Noi Bai Airport, you’ll be greeted by our guide and driver at the pickup lobby.
 You’ll then enjoy a 45-minute drive to the heart of Hanoi, passing over the Red River, where you can catch a glimpse of the city’s unique architecture and its famously bustling traffic.

-Exploring Hanoi’s Old Quarter, originally established in the 15th century as a bustling trading hub, features 36 streets—each historically dedicated to a specific craft or product.
+Afterwards, we explore Hanoi’s Old Quarter, originally established in the 15th century as a bustling trading hub, features 36 streets—each historically dedicated to a specific craft or product.
 Despite the city’s evolution, the Old Quarter remains a vibrant living museum.
 Its iconic tube houses, narrow alleyways, centuries-old temples, open-air markets, and mouthwatering street food come together in a captivating blend of history and everyday life.
 Exploring this charming neighborhood on foot is the best way to awaken all your senses.

-Finally, Enjoying the water puppet shows that is the unique performances, first appeared in the 11th century.
+Finally, enjoy the water puppet shows that is the unique performances, first appeared in the 11th century.
 In these shows, the daily life, culture and belief of Vietnamese people are described by puppets on water.
 The show usually integrates a traditional music performance as well.

 Come back to hotel.
-End of the day

 8:00 AM: Start from your hotel for 2 hour drive to Bai Dinh pagoda which is one of the most impressive of Buddhism centers in Vietnam.
 On arrival at pagoda, walk along a path with 500 stone arhats alongside it, lining the route to the main pagodas.
 Each of the large pagodas and huge statues is an example of artistic architecture.